saltyhotdog/BattletechIssueTracker/README.md

 If the admins feel you do not meet the criteria they will leave a clear explanation and mark the issue as "Not Ready"

+### 5. Your issue MAY be reviewed by HBS

+If HBS review your issue they may respond with follow up questions or solutions.

+HBS may close the ticket as "Resolved" if they've implemented a solution to your problem or answered your question to their satisfaction.

+HBS may close the ticket as "Won't Do" for any reason.
+If this happens, don't worry, they're most likely protecting information they're not authorized to share with us.

+### 6. Issues with no activity will be closed

+If an issue is tagged "HBS Ready" but has not received any official activity for at least 30 days, it will be closed.

 ## Definition of Ready for HBS

 For an issue to meet the DEFINTION OF READY FOR HBS an admin must deem that it meets the DEFINITION OF ACTIONABLE.